On the Issues

 Transportation & Road Safety

-Ensuring that every resident can safely and easily get to school and work is one of my top priorities.
+Ensuring every resident can safely and easily get to school, work, and everywhere in between is one of my top priorities — and that starts with making transportation accessible and affordable for all.

-In 2025, there were 678 pedestrians and cyclists injured on our roads.
-18 people were tragically killed.
-We must make our streets safer for pedestrians, bicyclists, drivers — everyone.
+In 2025, 678 pedestrians and cyclists were injured on our roads and 18 people were tragically killed.
+As County Executive, I will make Vision Zero a reality.

 The Environment